EricStratosphere/knowledge-hub/README.md

 | --- | --- |
 KH.010.000 | 2025-02-27 |

+## Knowledge Hub

+Luminary, under the code name Knowledge Hub is a web-based platform for enthusiasts of books to be provided a wide digital library.
+It provides a hub for them to engage in a convenient reading experience as well as exchange their thoughts in a dedicated discussion room.
+It is built using Next.JS for the Frontend and ExpressJS with MongoDB and Google Cloud Platform for the backend/database.

 ## KH.010.000 Release Notes
 - First commit
 - Initialized Next.JS Project using npm install create-next-app.